-Southern California is chock-full of delicious eateries, here’s a list of some favorite drive-thru restaurants that offer the best bites around.
+SoCal is chock-full of delicious eateries.
+Here’s a list of some of our favorite drive-thru restaurants that offer the best bites around.

 One of the great things about life in Southern California is that we can do just about anything without even leaving our vehicles.
 From drive-thru pharmacies and banks to a handful of remaining drive-thru dairy locations that also serve as grab-and-run snack shops for overpriced chips and candy bars, life is about as easy as it can possibly be for people in a hurry…or those of us who are just plain lazy.